orkes-io/orkes-conductor-client/README.md

 ```
 After starting the server, navigate to http://localhost:5000 to ensure the server has started successfully.

-Run the application from your IDE, open your Web Browser and check the **Executions** tab.
+Run the application from your IDE, open Conductor UI and check the **Executions** tab.

 ## Running Workflow in Orkes Conductor

 For running the workflow in Orkes Conductor,

-- Update the Conductor server URL to your cluster name:
+- Update the Conductor server URL to your cluster name.

 ```java
  export CONDUCTOR_SERVER_URL="https://[your-cluster-name].orkesconductor.io/api"
 ```

-- [Obtain the key and secret from Conductor server](https://orkes.io/content/docs/getting-started/concepts/access-control) and replace with your values
+- [Obtain the key and secret from the Conductor server](https://orkes.io/content/docs/getting-started/concepts/access-control) and replace them with your values.

 ```
 export KEY=your_key
 export SECRET=your_secret
 ```
-Now run the application from IDE and view the results in Web Browser.
+Now, run the application from IDE and view the results from Conductor UI.

 > [!NOTE]
 > That's it - you just created and executed your first distributed Java app!
 >

-## Using Conductor in your application
+## Using Conductor in Your Application

 There are three main ways you can use Conductor when building durable, resilient, distributed applications.